 Social entrepreneurs are as passionate, if not more, as innovative entrepreneurs.
-Being driven by a powerful cause does not necessarily mean they are adverse to the idea of making a profit though.
+Being driven by a powerful cause does not necessarily mean they are averse to the idea of making a profit though.

 However, the person behind a Social New Venture may also not be an entrepreneur.
 It all depends on the process behind this venture.
 For early access to my content regarding the entrepreneurial process, subscribe here.